Crime in Switzerland: Drugs

 As of 2017 drug use was the most common reason why people aged 10–18 were reported by police (being filed, being fined, or reported to justice), however dealing has been diminished since 2010.

 According to Addiction Switzerland, "Illegal substances can be found in cities quickly and relatively easily".

 Cannabis use among adolescents and young adults in Switzerland has increased significantly within ten years.
 In 2017, nine percent of adolescents and young adults aged 15–24 reported having used cannabis in the past month.
 The figures are much higher in the 20–24 age bracket, with 14 percent of men and 6.5 percent of women saying they had consumed cannabis in the past 30 days.

 According to a recent study, 5 Swiss cities (St Gallen, Bern, Zurich, Basel and Geneva) were listed among the top 10 European cities for cocaine use.

 Swiss authorities, including CHUV, estimate that dealers and traffickers make profits of $28.1-29.1 million a year in Vaud alone.

 Analysis of Swiss police records suggests that participants in medical drug rehabilitation programs tend to reduce cocaine, cannabis and heroin use, and the need to commit other crimes to buy their drugs, such as shoplifting, burglary or car theft.

 In 2022, a near all-time record Brazilian shipment of 500 kg of cocaine was intercepted by the Swiss authorities at a Nespresso factory in Fribourg.
 In 2023, the probe was "paused" in Switzerland, allegedly for failure to identify the perpetrators.

 According to a 2023 study, between ten and fifteen percent of the people who drive a vehicle in Switzerland are under the influence of dangerous substances (including cocaine).

 Basel and its ports on the Rhine are said to be one of the main access points for the cocaine arriving in Europe.

 Theft

 19 cars are stolen in Switzerland every day (2021).
 Forty thousand bikes are stolen each year (2022).

 Burglary

 According to official statistics, Swiss police recorded 35,732 burglaries in 2022, which is a 14.6% rise compared to 2021.

 Homicide

 In 2019, there were 161 attempted and 46 completed homicides, for a homicide rate of 0.54 per 100,000 population, one of the lowest rates in the world.
 Of the 207 cases, 105 were committed with bladed weapons, twenty with firearms and 47 unarmed.
 Out of 229 identified suspects; 197 were male, 126 (55%) were foreigners of which 72 had permanent residence.
 Twenty-nine cases (63%) of completed and 50 cases (31%) of attempted homicide were classed as domestic violence.

+Mass shootings

+Notable Mass shootings in Switzerland in recent years (not an exhaustive list).